ddhami3/Performance-Analysis-of-Alaska-Airline-Tableau/README.md

 3. Comparison with the Industry
     * Service time comparison
     * Delay comparison        :Performs better compared to other airlines
-    * Cancellation comparison :Performs better compared to other airlines maybe be beauce of overall less flights.
+    * Cancellation comparison :Performs better compared to other airlines maybe be becauce of overall less flights.

 4. Compititor:
     * Indentify compititor based on route ## Delta Airlines (DL)